German orthography reform of 1996: Institutionalised reform talks since 1980

 In 1980, the Internationaler Arbeitskreis für Orthographie (International Working Group for Orthography) was formed, with linguists from East Germany, West Germany, Austria, and Switzerland taking part.

 The initial proposals of this working group were further discussed at two conferences in Vienna, Austria, in 1986 and 1990, to which the Austrian government had invited representatives from every region where German is spoken.
 In the closing remarks from the first of these meetings, capitalisation reform was put off to a future "second phase" of German language reform attempts, since no consensus had been reached.

 In 1987, the ministers of education of the federal states (Bundesländer) in West Germany assigned the Leibniz Institute for the German Language in Mannheim, Germany, and the Society for the German Language in Wiesbaden, Germany, with the task of coming up with a new system of rules.
 In 1988, these two organisations presented an incomplete but very wide-ranging set of proposed new rules, for example, the phrase Der Kaiser ißt den Aal im Boot ("The Emperor eats the eel in the boat") would be written Der keiser isst den al im bot.
 However, these proposals were quickly rejected by the general public, and then they were withdrawn by the ministers of education as unacceptable.
 At the same time, similar groups were formed in Switzerland, Austria, and East Germany.

 In 1992, the International Working Group published a proposed global reform to German spelling entitled Deutsche Rechtschreibung – Vorschläge zu ihrer Neuregelung (German Spelling: Proposals for its New Regulation).
 In 1993, the German ministers of education invited 43 groups to present their opinions on the document, with hearings held in the unified Germany, Austria, and Switzerland.
 On the basis of these hearings, the working group backed off from the notion of eliminating the capitalisation of all nouns.
 It also preserved the orthographical distinction between the inconvenient homophones das ("the", or "that", relative pronoun) and daß ("that", conjunction, as in "She said that you came"), which introduce different types of subordinate clause.

 At a third conference in Vienna in 1994, the results were recommended to the respective governments for acceptance.
 The German ministers of education decided to implement the new rules on 1 August 1998, with a transitional period lasting until the 2004–2005 school year.

 Institution of the reform

-On 1 July 1996, all of the German states (Bundesländer), and the countries of Austria, Switzerland, and Liechtenstein, as well as some other countries with German-speaking minorities (but notably not Luxembourg) agreed to introduce the new spelling by 1 August 1998.
+On 1 July 1996, all the German states (Bundesländer), and the countries of Austria, Switzerland, and Liechtenstein, as well as some other countries with German-speaking minorities (but notably not Luxembourg) agreed to introduce the new spelling by 1 August 1998.
 A few German Bundesländer introduced the new rules starting from the 1996–97 school year.